-Accounts of its origins vary.
-Drinking a blend of black teas for breakfast is indeed a longstanding British custom.
-The practice of referring to such a blend as "English breakfast tea" appears to have originated not in England but America, as far back as Colonial times.
+The practice of referring to such a blend as "English breakfast tea" is claimed to have originated not in England but America, as far back as Colonial times.
 An additional account (referencing a period-era Journal of Commerce article) dates the blend to 1843 and a tea merchant named Richard Davies in New York City.
 Davies, an English immigrant, started with a base of Congou and added a bit of Pekoe and Pouchong.
-It sold for 50 cents a pound, and its success led to imitators, helping to popularize the name.
-An investigation to find this source failed to locate it but did come upon an earlier reference to the same story in an 1876 edition of the Daily Alta California, citing "a New York commercial journal" and dating the tea's origin to 1844.
+It sold for 50 cents per one pound (0.
+45 kg) (equivalent to $13.
+72 per pound in 2019), and its success led to imitators, helping to popularize the name.
+An investigation to find the original Journal of Commerce article failed to locate it but did come upon an earlier reference to the same story in an 1876 edition of the Daily Alta California, citing "a New York commercial journal" and dating the tea's origin to 1844.
 In an 1884 American publication it was noted that "Bohea teas (are) known to trade in this country as "English Breakfast" tea, from its forming the staple shipment to England".
-Accounts of the emergence of the blend in the UK give its origins in Scotland in 1892, where it was initially known simply as "breakfast tea".
-It was in part popularised by Queen Victoria, having returned with a supply after tasting the tea at Balmoral and it subsequently acquired the prefix "English".